cameronhunter/generator-alexa-skill/README.md

 npm run deploy
 ```

-This deploys the package to AWS Lambda.
+This creates `build/package.zip` containing the compiled skill exposing a single function `index.handler`.
+This package is then deployed to AWS Lambda.

 ## License